micmorin/BDD_Repartie_P2/README.md

 This is a project that utilises a virtual environment in docker.
 Using jupyter notebooks and spark.

-- ./start.sh
+- docker-compose up
-- Use the link in the logs of the container ( docker container logs spark )
+- Use the link in the logs of the container (127.0.0.1:*)
-- Go to the link at the bottom of the logs with the token and link.
 - Go inside work/exercises.ipynb, and you will see the notebook!